-While seated meditation is traditional (and most useful when starting out) sitting down can often be the last think you need after a day at the desk!
+While seated meditation is traditional (and most useful when starting out) sitting down can often be the last thing you need after a day at the desk!
 By taking your meditation outside while you walk, not only are you reinvigorating your body, you are also generating positive energy and focusing on the present.
 It will also strengthen your concentration and awareness, and bring you in touch with your body.
-We’ve mentioned before the benefits of bringing nature into your mediation space – go outside and surround yourself in its calm serenity.
+We’ve mentioned before the benefits of bringing nature into your meditation space – go outside and surround yourself in its calm serenity.

 How to introduce mindfulness to your walk

 - Make sure that you’re wearing loose, comfortable clothes and well-fitting shoes